3 Days in Stockholm: The Ultimate Stockholm Itinerary

 In Gamla Stan, spend some time wandering the narrow, winding streets lined by old and colorful buildings.
 The amount of history preserved in Gamla Stanโs walls will blow you away.

-As you roam around Gamla Stan, seek out its iconic central plaza: Stortorget.
-This is Stockholm’s oldest square – first mentioned in historical documents in 1420!
+Stortorget is Stockholm’s oldest square, first mentioned in historical documents in 1420!

 There, youโll see colorful medieval houses towering above the square, an 18th-century water well, people enjoying rich hot chocolates at Chokladkoppen, and benches to enjoy the atmosphere (when the weather’s nice, that is!).

-Visiting during Christmastime?
+Visiting in November or December?
 You’ll find a magical Christmas market here, complete with more than 40 stalls selling treats, gifts, and of course, glรถgg!

 As you explore Old Town, you’ll find Storkyrkan – the Old Stockholm Cathedral.